CodeverDotDev/bookmarks/tagged/book.md

 #### [Eloquent JavaScript](http://eloquentjavascript.net/)
 _<sup>http://eloquentjavascript.net/</sup>_

-This is a book about JavaScript, programming, and the wonders of the digital.
+This is a book about JavaScript, programming, and the wonders of the digital
 * **tags**: [javascript](../tagged/javascript.md), [book](../tagged/book.md)
 ---
 #### [97 Things Every Programmer Should Know](http://programmer.97things.oreilly.com/wiki/index.php/Contributions_Appearing_in_the_Book)